Lake Nasser: Africa’s Vast Desert Reservoir

 The Displacement of Nubians

 The creation of Lake Nasser came at a human cost.
 Over 100,000 Nubians were forced to relocate from their ancestral lands, which were submerged beneath the rising waters.
 Entire villages, cultural landmarks, and farming areas vanished.
-Although Nubians were resettled in new communities near Aswan, the loss of homeland continues to resonate today.
+Although Nubians were resettled in new communities near Aswan City, the loss of homeland continues to resonate today.

 Archaeological Rescue Missions